Creating A Family Emergency Plan

 - Place the kit in sturdy, rodent proof, waterproof container.

-- Find a safe dry and easy to access place in your home to store the container
+- Find a safe dry and easy to access place in your home to store the container.

 - Learn where the local emergency shelters and hospitals are located.
+Make a map.

 - See if your local area has an emergency planning group.
+If so join and attend meetings.

 - Learn about safe areas, escape routes and evacuation plans.
+Make a map/rehearse.
+Remember your automobile may not be of use because of fuel, traffic or damage.

 - 1x per year: Inspect and rotate fresh food, water and batteries into the kit.